kennethchu-statcan/covid19/101-imperial-model-canada/README.md

 * __ages.csv__

-    This CSV file contains the estimates of the sizes of different age groups in the respective populations of the eleven European countries.
+    This CSV file contains the estimates of the sizes of different age groups in the respective populations of the eleven European jurisdictions.

 * __serial\_interval.csv__